-All staff are urged to be aware of instances of bullying and to report anything they feel is suspect.
-Staff are asked to be particularly vigilant around more vulnerable groups of students to ensure that ALL students feel safe and able to report instances of bullying.
-The availability of the staff in the Learning Support Base at break and lunch time, offers vulnerable students a safe place in which to disclose instances of bullying.
-Teachers are also Form Tutors or linked to specific Year groups and as such receive PSHE training in delivering the PSHE curriculum which includes Anti-Bullying Units.
-HOYs will place bullying on the agenda of Year Team Meetings to ensure that such behaviour is quickly and regularly identified and dealt with, and that the policy, guidance and procedures are regularly revisited by teaching staff.
-The school business manager and Heads of Department will ensure that all support staff are aware of the need to report instances of bullying and to whom it should be reported.
+All staff are urged to be aware of instances of bullying and to report anything they feel is Child on child abuse and to record on CPOMs Staff are asked to be particularly vigilant around more vulnerable groups of students to ensure that ALL students feel safe and able to report any incident(s) because they will be listened to, it will be recorded onto CPOMs as behaviour and an investigation will begin.
+The availability of the staff on duty in the Learning Support Base, the Don Bosco centre and the Emmaus Centre at break and lunch time, offers vulnerable students a safe place in which to disclose instances of bullying.
+CPOMs is checked daily and any incidents of child on child abuse "bullying" will be discussed at Pastoral meetings each morning to ensure investigations are started and issues dealt within a very short time frame.
+Actions taken following an investigation will be added to CPOMs and any additional follow up required given timeframes for completion.
+Teachers are either Form Tutors or linked to specific Year groups and as such receive PSHE training in delivering the PSHE curriculum which includes Anti-Bullying Units.
+Heads of Year will place bullying on the agenda of Year Team Meetings each week to ensure that such behaviour is quickly and regularly identified and dealt with, and that the policy, guidance and procedures are regularly revisited by teaching staff.
+The designated safeguarding lead and all leaders within school will ensure that all support staff are aware of the need to report instances of bullying and to whom it should be reported.
 New Heads of Year are offered training in Anti-bullying via the school's CPD programme.
 The school takes part in Anti-Bullying week and often engages presenters and theatre companies to continually raise the students' and staff's awareness of bullying and strategies for staying safe.